 Teachers must know how to use these technologies so that they can engage their students effectively.
 Many companies and websites offer webinars, workshops, and online or in-class courses to help train teachers to be proficient with educational technologies, but many of these training sessions come at a steep price.
 With a little searching, it’s possible to find a plethora of groups and websites offering free training resources.
-To save you time, we have compiled a list of some of the best of these free resources.
 The 15 tech training resources below can get you off to a great start supporting your teachers’ ongoing professional development activities.
-Did you enjoy the information in this post?